 - Generate two different leads using the strategies we talked about today and circle the one you like best.

 - Write three sentences using dialogue tags at the end.

 - Craft an interesting lead using a question.

-Another important part of developing your students writing skills is constructive feedback.
+Another important part of developing your students’ writing skills is constructive feedback.
 But it can take a long time to read and grade all those papers every night.
-And after-the-fact feedback is often demoralizing to kids who worked really hard on their masterpiece.
+And after-the-fact feedback is often demoralizing to kids who worked really hard on their masterpieces.

 Feedback during the writing process is much more helpful to kids.
-But meeting with individual students to discuss their writing takes a long time.
+However, meeting with individual students to discuss their writing takes a long time.

 Students really benefit from these regular conversations about their writing.
 And they can take that feedback and make changes before submitting a finished piece.